renatootescu/My-First-Project--A-budget-app/README.md

 This is a simple app that lets you track your budget comparing Planned amounts vs Actual amounts for expenses, revenue and savings.

 The user enters the new Budget and Actuals details in forms generated with the Python Flask module, which are rendered in HTML.
-The data is then saved in a SQALchemy database.
+The data is then saved in a SQLAlchemy database.

 The Budget and Actual details can be seen/updated/deleted in 2 tables.
 Also, they are visualized on the front page through SVG graphs generated with the PYGAL Python module, which pulls the data directly from the database.